Over time you develop your own style and personality.

 Pick a Relevant Topic

 Your goal is to write about something that others enjoy reading so much that they themselves will return for more.
 Hopefully, they also tell others to come along.
 This begins with your topic selection.
 Some bloggers begin with the title and build from there.
 Others write about a general topic and craft an appropriate title afterwards.
-Either way, to prevent yourself from babbling on about too many tangents, it is advantageous to have at least a temporary working title and some key subheadings.
+Either way, to prevent yourself from babbling on about too many tangent subjects, it is advantageous to have at least a temporary working title and some key subheadings.
 When you are done, you will discover that wordsmithing an appropriate title is a task in itself.

-A good way to determine what might be a good fit for a particular website is to subscribe to the blog mailing list.
+A way to determine what topics might be a good fit for a particular website is to subscribe to the blog mailing list.
 At the very least, read several articles and examine the list of published articles.
 Inquire about submission guidelines.

 Some websites have multiple blogs to better target different audiences.
 Of the four blogs on ClinicalPosters, A Bit More Healthy is most appropriate for guest posts: